Crown Prince Couple’s Visit to Indonesia

 On the last day, the Crown Prince Couple travelled to Yogyakarta.
 The sultanate is a province of Indonesia, but has a special, partially autonomous status.
 There they met Sri Sultan Hamengkubuwono X and his wife Gusti Kanjeng Ratu Hemas.

 After visiting Gadjah Mada University, one of Indonesia’s oldest and most prestigious universities, they concluded the stay with a tour of the impressive Borobudur Temple, a large Buddhist temple which was built in the 9th century.

-Tagged Bilateral Relations, Crown Prince Haakon, Crown Princess Mette-Marit, Environment, Human Rights, Indonesia, Official Visit, President Yudhoyono.
+Tagged Bilateral Relations, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Environment, Human Rights, Indonesia, Official Visit, President Yudhoyono of Indonesia.